pheyvaer/solid-chess/README.md

 WARNING: The "Clear inbox" button **removes all files with (chess) game data** in your inbox!
 So be careful!

+## Documentation

+- Code documentation can be found [here](https://pheyvaer.github.io/solid-chess/docs/).
-If you want to know more about how the application interacts with different Solid PODs, you can read [this](./interaction-with-pods.md).
+- If you want to know more about how the application interacts with different Solid PODs, you can read [this](./interaction-with-pods.md).

 ## What you can do
 - Create a new game, which will send a request to join to your opponent.